Semen Freezing & Sperm Cryopreservation in Ahmedabad

 IVF Treatment

-Conventional IVF using frozen-thawed sperm – eggs placed with prepared sperm sample in culture dish.
+Conventional IVF treatment using frozen-thawed sperm – eggs placed with prepared sperm sample in culture dish.
 Used when sperm parameters are moderate and natural fertilisation in the dish is feasible.

 ICSI Treatment